Why study social justice in Chile?

 - Spend two weeks with Mapuche and Aymara indigenous communities.

 - Rapidly improve your Spanish through coursework, excursions, and homestays.

 - Work on a community project with an NGO in Valparaíso.

-Previous college-level coursework in the social sciences, sociology, anthropology, gender, and/or cultural studies.
+Previous college-level coursework or background in the social sciences, sociology, anthropology, gender, or cultural studies.
 Three recent semesters of college-level Spanish or the equivalent and the ability to follow coursework in Spanish, as assessed by SIT.